-"And anoint them [Aharon's sons] just as you anointed their father" (40:15)
+"Anoint them as you had anointed their father..."
+(40:15)

 When Moshe Rabbeinu was told to anoint his brother Aharon, he was able to do it with a complete heart.
 Moshe, the younger brother, was the leader of the people, and he was happy that his older brother was the kohen gadol.